KennyHT/learn-kubernetes/labs/deploying-declaratively.md

 `kubectl proxy` may be better if you need to access other internal services, or if the self-signed certification is giving you problems.

-It’s up to you and below, we'll use both.
+It's up to you and below, we'll use both.

 ### Step 2.1 Kubernetes Dashboard with Port Forwarding

 The `kubectl port-forward` command needs the Pod name, the host machine port, and the local port.

 !!! note:
-    The following code presumes the existence of bash so if you’re on Windows, you’ll have to grab the pod name and insert it into the port forward command manually.
+    The following code presumes the existence of bash so if you're on Windows, you'll have to grab the pod name and insert it into the port forward command manually.

 Grab the name of the Pod: